Lindsay’s story of hope: Terminal breast cancer at 29 - Farmville

 A young Farmville woman had her life turned upside down when only a few months ago she was suddenly diagnosed with terminal breast cancer.
 But with the community and God rallying around her, she hopes her story will inspire others and touch those who need it most.

-Lindsay Worrel, age 29, came to Farmville after graduating from Manchester High School in order to pursue a career in nursing.
+Lindsay Worrell, age 29, came to Farmville after graduating from Manchester High School in order to pursue a career in nursing.
 It was in Farmville she would meet the love of her life, Clayton Worrell.

 Lindsay and Clayton married in May of 2019, and shortly after, they found out they were expecting.
 In December of 2019, they celebrated the birth of their son, Atlee.
 Only a month later, Lindsay was hospitalized and went into emergency surgery for a ruptured appendix.
 Looking back now, she says, God was trying to get her attention.